grctest/GRC-Netdata/getinfo/service/readme.md

 Part 4: Request permission to start services
   * Starts gridcoin_netdata_stats.timer (Defaultly set at 5 seconds)
   * Starts gridcoin_geo_scrape.timer (Defaultly set at 15 seconds)
-  * Starts gridcoin_freegeoip_service.service (Runs in background 'simple' mode)
+  * Starts freegeoip under gridcoin through sudo -u gridcoin.
+After reboot it'll start from gridcoin crontab.

 Important: geo.json contains data to determine country code to continent code.

 Local API Notes:
-* Setup to use standard HTTP on port 5000 (modify in .service file)
+* Setup to use standard HTTP on port 5000 (modify in crontab file)
 * You can enable HTTPS (modify in .service file -- check /usr/local/bin/freegeoip --help)
 * To setup HTTPS you will need to deal with certificates, etc.
 * freegeoip can be downloaded @ https://github.com/fiorix/freegeoip/releases/